shruthikmusukula/DigitalTextConverter/README.md

 - Check out the links above for more info on how to install dependencies for your system.
 You will need MSVC-2015 or higher to build this project on Windows.

+### Installation
+- After obtaining the necessary dependencies, clone the repository with ```git clone https://github.com/shruthikmusukula/DigitalTextConverter.git``` on your local machine.

 ## Code Style
 This codebase was written in accordance with the Google C++ Style Guide (https://google.github.io/styleguide/cppguide.html).
 Code from the OpenCV and Tesseract frameworks may not adhere to these guidelines.